SSoelvsten/bdd-benchmark/README.md

 - `input`: Use the order in which they are declared in the input *.blif* file.

-- `dfs`: Variables are ordered based on a DFS traversal where non-input gates are recursed to first; thereby favouring deeper nodes.
+- `df`/`depth-first`: Variables are ordered based on a depth-first traversal where non-input gates are recursed to first; thereby favouring deeper nodes.

 - `level`: Variables are ordered based on the deepest reference by another net.
   Ties are broken based on the declaration order in the input (`input`).

-- `level_dfs`: Similar to `level` but ties are broken based on the ordering in `dfs` rather than `input`.
+- `level_df`: Similar to `level` but ties are broken based on the ordering in `df` rather than `input`.

 - `random`: A randomized ordering of variables.